rjkreider/wp2hugopy/README.md

 Markdown files are output into a posts/ folder.

-This does not handle comments, shortcodes or other custom post metadata.
-Feel free to add things.
+What is not handled:

+- omments
+- shortcodes
+- custom post metadata